 As you draw up each action, consider how you will measure the impact that it has, and how you will judge whether it was a success that can be marked as completed.
 What metrics will you use to track the progress towards completion of each step?

 Your action plan is a living document that will grow and evolve as your sustainability project progresses.
 Some actions will become higher priority than initially planned, and others will drop down the list, or come off it entirely.
 The important thing is to start with a positive, methodological approach and to keep the plan as clear and concise as possible so that anyone joining the project or who has a role to play in it can easily understand what is entailed.
 Making sure that your actions are SMART and fully accountable will keep improvements progressing at the agreed rate and will ensure that no important actions drop off due to inactivity or a lack of responsibility.

 How we can help

 Green Steps are experts in sustainability.
-Wherever you are in the world, we can help you to get your sustainability programme off on the right foot, or to get it back on track if it isn’t going as planned.
-Get a free Skype consultation so that we can understand your company’s unique requirements.
+Wherever you are in the UK, we can help you to get your sustainability programme off on the right foot, or to get it back on track if it isn’t going as planned.
+Contact us for a free consultation so that we can understand your company’s unique requirements.

 We can help you manage the entire process, from creating a sustainability policy to establishing the actions to take forward, and ensuring that your targets are met.